Anxiety disorders are the most common type of mental health disorder in childhood.

 - Obsessive-compulsive disorder (OCD), where a child’s behavior is ruled by unwanted and intrusive thoughts (obsessions).
 The child also feels compelled to perform rituals (compulsions) to try and ease his or her anxiety.
 Boys are more likely to develop OCD before puberty.
 Among girls, the disorder tends to emerge during adolescence.

-- Posttraumatic Stress Disorder (PTSD), where a child may be haunted by intense fear or anxiety after experiencing or witnessing a traumatic or life-threatening event.
+- Posttraumatic Stress Disorder (PTSD), where a child feels intense fear or anxiety after experiencing or witnessing a traumatic or life-threatening event.
 Many children will recover naturally in a short time.
 Children with PTSD do not.
 The fear lingers and intensifies.
 And they become emotionally numb or easily agitated.

 What are the Symptoms of Anxiety?